QuantumShinobi/djank/README.md

 </div>

 ## What is djank all about ?
 Djank is just an open source project made by a group of students in order to learn python.
-It's aim is to integrate a website with a discord bot and a mobile app made using react-native. :octocat:
+It's aim is to integrate a website with a discord bot and a mobile app made using react-native.

 ## How to use djank
 Well, it's simple, just head on to the [website](https://djank.herokuapp.com) and sign up.